snagiri/ECE285_Jarvis_ProjectA/README.md

 ## File Structure:

     .
     ├── efforts                             # Other models we tried
-    |   ├──
+    |   ├── Bottom-up-attention-imp         # Implementation of [this] paper (link)
-    |   ├──
+    |   ├── san-vqa-tensorflow              # Implementation of [this] paper (https://arxiv.org/pdf/1511.02274.pdf)
-    |   ├──
+    |   ├── Show_Attend_and_Tell_beam       # Implementation of [this] paper (https://arxiv.org/pdf/1502.03044.pdf)
-    |   ├──
+    |   ├── show_attend_and_tell            # Implementation of [this] paper (https://arxiv.org/pdf/1502.03044.pdf)
     ├── resnet                              # Documentation files (alternatively `doc`)
-    |   ├── config.py           # Parameters for training the model
+    |   ├── convert.py                      # Parameters for training the model
-    |   ├── data.py             #
+    |   ├── convert2.py                     #
-    |   ├──
-    |   ├──
+    |   ├── resnet.py                       #
-    |   ├──
+    |   ├── synset.py
     ├── config.py                           # Contains parameters for training the model
     ├── data.py                             # Data loaders for the dataset
     ├── demo.ipynb                          # Notebook to run the demo
     ├── dogs.jpg                            # Image used in demo
     ├── model.py                            # File to build the neural net in ├── preprocess-images.py                # Extract features from images
     ├── preprocess-vocab.py                 # Do word embedding
     ├── tennis.jpg                          # Image used in demo
     ├── test_img.jpg                        # Image used in demo
     ├── train.py                            # To train the model
     ├── utils.py                            # Contains some utility functions
     ├── vocab.json                          # Vocabulary file created during training
     └── README.md

 ### Required Packages: